-The Hot Seat is where you get to be in the spotlight, and the group spends the majority of the session focusing on you and the particular problems or issues you are facing.
-It’s where they harness all their wisdom, experience and knowledge to help you.
-It’s one of the most valuable parts of being in a Mastermind, so we encourage you to participate fully to get the maximum benefits.
+Mastermind Hot Seat is where you get to be in the spotlight, and the group spends the majority of the session focusing on you and the particular problems or issues you are facing.
+Not to mention that it’s where they harness all their wisdom, experience and knowledge to help you.
+This is one of the most valuable parts of being in a Mastermind, so we truly encourage you to participate fully to get the maximum benefits.

 How Does it Work?